Sillybutts/SillyMaxx1400/README.md

 The smaller parts (Trigger bits, tank pipe parts, the front cover rings, modules for the top of the faux tank, grip panels etc) should be printed at high infill.
 I did them at 20% gyroid infill, 4 walls.

-The MegaXL barrels included in the fileset should be printed at 5 walls, at least 20% infill.
+The barrels included in the fileset should be printed at 5 walls, at least 20% infill.

 The large parts (BodyBlockA,B,C, Faux Tank, Frontblock, etc) and the pump grip can be printed at lower infill and wall count.
 I did them at 5-10% gyroid infill, 3 walls.